 Description - Property knows as the Beaumaris Day Care centre which adjoins the Beaumaris School playing fields.
-The site extends to approximately 0.16 hectares (0.41 acres) with the building extending to approximately 215 m2.
+The site extends to approximately 0.16 hectares (0.41 acres) with the building extending to approximately 215 m.
 The property adjoins the neighbouring Beaumaris School playing field providing scope to extend the site area to accommodate larger development.
-It has been advised that sharing of some services and facilities may also be considered with the neighbouring School subject to proposed design, ownership and legal considerations.